paK0666/CH_Steam_HybridScript/README.md

 Control:
 After running the script the following hotkeys are used to interact with the script:
-F8: Toggle clicking on candy on/off (default is on)\n
+F8: Toggle clicking on candy on/off (default is on)
-F9: Start the activities(uses all skills once and then starts clicking)\n
+F9: Start the activities(uses all skills once and then starts clicking)
-F10: Stop the activities\n
+F10: Stop the activities
-F11: Exit the script\n
+F11: Exit the script

 Place the hero to be leveled on the near bottom of the screen, so that the next hero is about half visible

-First release on 20.06.2015\n
+First release on 20.06.2015
-Written by paK066\n
+Written by paK066
-Heavily based on a similar script by FlyingPoulpus\n
+Heavily based on a similar script by FlyingPoulpus